If the owners of an LLC agree, an LLC can convert to a corporation. This could result in more paperwork and taxes, but what are the benefits?

 - All shareholders must be U.S. citizens, while none of them must be a corporation or other entity that is barred from such ownership

 Transiting From LLC to Corporation – Three ways

-There are a number of ways you can make the change from LLC to corporation, but this can depend on your state.
+There are a number of ways you can make the change from an LLC to a corporation, but this can depend on your state.
 They include:

-This method is the simplest one that is not expensive, but is not available in all states.
-The process of statutory conversion varies form state to state, but in general needs you to prepare a plan of conversion and filling in of the relevant forms with the right state regulatory office.
+This method is the simplest one that is not expensive but is not available in all states.
+The process of statutory conversion varies from state to state, but in general needs, you to prepare a plan of conversion and fill-in in the relevant forms with the right state regulatory office.
 All assets and liabilities of an LLC are transferred to the corporation, and all members in the LLC become shareholders in the corporation, a process that happens automatically, and this is characteristic of statutory conversion.
 So, you do not need to carry out any other paperwork that the other methods have.

 You first need to separately form a corporation if you desire to go in for a statutory merger.
-Next, the members of the LLC , who are now shareholders in the new corporation, will have to approve this merger and give up their right to LLC membership, Companies then have to file certificates of merger as well as complete any other needed paperwork that the appropriate state regulatory office may require.
+Next, the members of the LLC, who are now shareholders in the new corporation, will have to approve this merger and give up their right to LLC membership, Companies then have to file certificates of the merger as well as complete any other needed paperwork that the appropriate state regulatory office may require.
 The LLC then needs to be dissolved.
-Just like in a statutory conversion, all transfer of assets and liabilities are automatic, but the difficulties in this method come from the complicated and time consuming additional steps that require a corporation to be first created.
-It becomes an option, when a state does not offer statutory conversions.
+Just like in a statutory conversion, all transfers of assets and liabilities are automatic, but the difficulties in this method come from the complicated and time consuming additional steps that require a corporation to be first created.
+It becomes an option when a state does not offer statutory conversions.

 These options are the same for both C ad S corporations, but in the case of converting to an S corporation, you will have to additionally file Form 2553 with the IRS.

 Incorporation Brings New Responsibilities